 Snapshotting

 This guide covers the local, offline half of snapdir: turning a directory into a content-addressed snapshot.
-Nothing here touches the network — you compute a manifest, derive its ID, and (optionally) stage the snapshot's objects into your local cache so they are ready to push or verify.
+Nothing here touches the network — you compute a manifest, derive its ID, and (optionally) stage the snapshot's objects into your local cache so they are ready to push.

 A snapshot is described by a manifest (a UTF-8 text listing of every file, its mode, size, and BLAKE3 checksum) and identified by the snapshot ID — the BLAKE3 hash of that manifest.
 Identical content always yields a byte-identical manifest and therefore the same ID on any machine.
 See Manifests and Content addressing for the underlying model.